Aruba Pilot

 The Aruba pilot feeds into ongoing work across the project, including:

-- Use case development (WP6)
+Use case development

-- Technical implementation and integration (WP7)
+Technical implementation and integration

-- Pilot activities and evaluation (WP8)
+Pilot activities and evaluation

 As 3DxVERSE progresses, learnings from Aruba will help shape scalable Digital Twin approaches for airports, contributing to the wider European Digital Twin and CitiVerse ecosystem.